AdvancedPhotonSource/GSAS-II-tutorials/MDtutorials/k_vec_tutorial_non_zero/k_vec_tutorial_non_zero.md

 ## Read in data & phase

-To avoid duplication, one can refer to the `Step-1` and `Step-2` for `exactly the same procedures` of loading in the experimental diffraction data and the configuration file for the nucleus structure.
+To avoid duplication, one can refer to the `Step-1` and `Step-2` in the [k-vector searching in GSAS-II #1](../k_vec_tutorial/k_vec_tutorial.html) for `exactly the same procedures` of loading in the experimental diffraction data and the configuration file for the nucleus structure.

 ## Inital refinement